Alaska Labor Laws Guide

 The said act states that employers do not have to compensate minors at the same rate as the hourly minimum wage.

-The lower threshold is set at $4.95 (during the first 90 days of employment) — but the wages are usually higher than that, somewhere between $4.95 and $11.73, depending on the job in question.
+The lower threshold is set at $4.25 (during the first 90 days of employment), but wages are usually higher, ranging from $4.25 to $11.91, depending on the specific job.

-The only exception is a minor who has a special hours permit, more specifically — to work over 30 hours per week.
+The only exception is a minor who has a special hours permit, specifically to work more than 30 hours per week.
 In such instances, employers are required to compensate them at the regular state minimum wage rate.

 Exceptions to the minimum wage in Alaska

-The exceptions to the minimum wage rule can go both ways — the hourly wage can be lower or higher, depending on the nature of work or type of industry.
+The exceptions to the minimum wage rule can go both ways — the hourly wage can be either lower or higher, depending on the nature of the work or the type of industry.

 - Workers in agriculture,